whole-tale/wt-design-docs/users_guide/environments.rst

 9. gcc
 10. Setuptools

-The environment is based off of the *ROpenSci* repository, which pulls the latest R Studio version from the Rocker Project.
+This Environment is based off of the *ROpenSci* repository, which pulls the latest R Studio version from the Rocker Project.